 How to create Metadata…

-Metadata can be provided manually or it can be automated by processing information, providing it manually will ensure that it is more accurate.
+Metadata can be provided manually or it can be automated by processing information, providing it manually during the web design process will ensure that it is more accurate.
 Users can input the information that they feel is necessary and describe the webpage themself.
 By using automated metadata, this can include only using and displaying information such as file extensive, file size and when the file was created as well as who created it.

 Types of Metadata

 There are different types of metadata, some types are worth using regularly and will more than likely increase your traffic by letting Google know who you are and your business.
 The four types of meta include:

 Meta Keywords Attribute - A series of keywords that you think are relevant to the page or blog post.

 Title Tag - this the text that will be present at the top of the browser, search engines see this as the title of the page.

 Meta Description Attribute - A brief description of the page.

 Meta Robots Attribute - An indication to inform search engine crawlers what they should do with the page.